 There is not one single history of the Cornell Southeast Asia Program, and the diverse and fascinating stories of our alumni and faculty are rich reminders of the deep ties that have been formed with each other while contributing to the study of Southeast Asia over the past seven decades.

-As part of the 70th Anniversary, we are exploring these the personal aspects of these histories and the insights they can provide into understanding the trajectories of Southeast Asian studies more broadly.
+As part of the 70th Anniversary, we explored these the personal aspects of these histories and the insights they can provide into understanding the trajectories of Southeast Asian studies more broadly.
 In addition to projects leading to exhibits (virtual due to COVID-19), special editions of the SEAP Bulletin, video-tapped interviews with emeritus faculty, we are also in the process of creating a digital SEAP photo archive.

-We invite you to share your own stories, pictures, and other media with us so that they can be preserved and shared.
+We invited you to share your own stories, pictures, and other media with us so that they can be preserved and shared.
 We also could use your help in identifying people in many of the photos.
-We are using Facebook to post albums and crowd-source identification, but if you can help and would like to set up a different way to access photos in need of identification, email us at email@example.com.
+We used Facebook to post albums and crowd-source identification, but if you can help and would like to set up a different way to access photos in need of identification, emailed us at email@example.com.

 SEAP Photography Archive: A Call for Contributions

 by Juan Fernandez, PhD candidate in History

-Perhaps there is no better time than now—in this year when we celebrate the SEAP’s 70th anniversary—for us to look back upon these images of our shared past and through the stories and recollections of those of us who were there, to bring them into the present.
-We have been putting together an archive of old SEAP photographs as part of the anniversary celebrations—and indeed as part of a larger push to bring together material for the history of the Southeast Asia Program.
+Perhaps there is no better time than now—in this year when we celebrated the SEAP’s 70th anniversary—for us to look back upon these images of our shared past and through the stories and recollections of those of us who were there, to bring them into the present.
+We had been putting together an archive of old SEAP photographs as part of the anniversary celebrations—and indeed as part of a larger push to bring together material for the history of the Southeast Asia Program.
 The visual is no less an important part of this history, documenting the life of (and life in) the program.